 To confirm probate, we'll need you to send us a Grant of Representation, together with a completed Executor Notification form, signed by each of the executors.

-You can send us a copy of the Grant of Representation or a completed Small Estates Form electronically via document upload.
+You can send us a copy of the Grant of Representation or a completed Small Estates Form electronically via our document upload facility on My Account.
 Call 0800 390 390 and we'll be able to discuss with you details of how to upload documents electronically.

 Small Estates